Guardians vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Freddie Freeman and the Los Angeles Dodgers will look to get the better of Noah Syndergaard, the Cleveland Guardians' starter, on Tuesday at 7:10 PM ET.
+Freddie Freeman and the Los Angeles Dodgers take on Steven Kwan and the Cleveland Guardians on Wednesday at 7:10 PM ET, in the second of a three-game series at Progressive Field.

 The favored Dodgers have -210 moneyline odds to win against the underdog Guardians, who are listed at +170.
-The over/under is 9 runs for this game.
+The total is 8.5 runs for this game.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.